Egypt's New Kingdom

 Ancient Near Eastern History and Culture, by William H. Stiebing (2002).
 Expensive for a paperback, but brief and very up to date.
 And yes, it includes Egypt in the Near East.

 Rulers of Ancient Egypt, by Russell Roberts (1999).
 Includes chapters on Hatshepsut, Akhenaten, Tutankhamon, Rameses II, and (oddly) Cleopatra, who ruled much later.
-For kids.
+Easy reading.

 Chronicle of a Pharaoh: The Intimate Life of Amenhotep III, by Joann Fletcher (2000).
 Amenhotep III was the father of Akhenaten.
 For high schoolers.